-- > Spill from platforms and drilling rigs (including equipment) due to vessel impact.
-Both dedicated and passing vessels are considered. - > Spill from ships after collision with a platform or a drilling rig.
-Both dedicated and passing vessels are considered. - > Spill from platforms and drilling rigs (including equipment) independent of any vessel activities.
+- Spills of 1 tonne and above from platforms and drilling rigs (including equipment) due to vessel impact.
+Both dedicated and passing vessels are considered. - Spills from ships after collision with a platform or a drilling rig.
+Both dedicated and passing vessels are considered. - Spills of 1 tonne and above from platforms and drilling rigs (including equipment) independent of any vessel activities.